All Episodes

 I don't know if they talk about it.

-I know everybody, the Fox News channel knows it.
+I know everybody, the Fox News channel, knows it.

-I mean, I think most of you by now know what media matters is all about.
+I mean, I think most of you by now know what Media Matters is all about.

-They they want to silence conservative voices.
+They want to silence conservative voices.

 And they take words and phrases constantly out of context.

-And if they get the right word sentence phrase, then they begin the full, all right, let's go after the advertisers.
+And if they get the right word, sentence, phrase, then they begin the full, all right, let's go after the advertisers.

 That's just a roundabout way of stopping support.

-Well, maybe they don't do this.
+Well, maybe they don't do it this way.

 They'll list this advertiser is now pulled from X show.

-And what all they're doing is they're ratcheting up the pressure so they know that they'll put financial pressure on a on a particular show and a particular owner in a particular network, and and eventually they know that all of these networks and all of these broadcasting mediums are financially have to remain financially viable, and some of them may think about cutting their losses and firing a talent over controversy.
+And well, they're doing is they're ratcheting up the pressure so they know that they'll put financial pressure on a particular show and a particular owner and a particular network.

-And it's like we we're monitored every hour of every single day, every minute, every second of every day that I'm on the air.
+And it's like we're monitored every hour of every single day, every minute, every second of every day that I'm on the air.

 And it's me and every conservative talk show host, other host that you listen.